• Skip to primary navigation

 Friday, October 24, 11:00 AM – 4:00 PM

-This field trip will take us to a bog and first-growth forest where researchers will core the bog to demonstrate techniques that reveal forest and wetland histories that go back thousands of years.
-The site we will visit has a 13,100-year recorded environmental history.
+This field trip took us to a bog and first-growth forest where researchers cored the bog to demonstrate techniques that reveal forest and wetland histories that go back thousands of years.
+The site visited has a 13,100-year recorded environmental history.
 Bogs were ponds when the glaciers retreated from the Catskills.
 Cores are collected to identify the preserved vegetation in bogs and obtain radiocarbon dates.
 This helps researchers recreate environmental histories of forests and wetlands.

-Our trip leaders will be Dr. Michael Kudish, Dr. Dorothy Peteet, and Dr. Nicole Davi.
-The researchers will demonstrate coring methods used to develop environmental histories and discuss field research that links paleoclimate/ paleoecology histories to carbon storage and reconstruction of the history of climate and hydrologic variability in the Catskills.
+The trip leaders were Dr. Michael Kudish, Dr. Dorothy Peteet, and Dr. Nicole Davi.
+The researchers demonstrated coring methods used to develop environmental histories and discuss field research that links paleoclimate/ paleoecology histories to carbon storage and reconstruction of the history of climate and hydrologic variability in the Catskills.

-Location: The bog site (Kudish, Bog #380) is a five-minute walk from Millbrook Road in Margaretville, NY through first-growth forest at the north base of Balsam Lake Mountain.
-The hike and the place are beautiful.
+Location: The bog site (Kudish, Bog #380) is near Margaretville, NY through first-growth forest at the north base of Balsam Lake Mountain.

 Hikers carrying sediment cores on backs across meadow